yhLeeee/yhLeeee.github.io/_pages/about.md

 In 2021, to promote the communication among the Chinese ML & NLP community, we (along with other 11 young scholars worldwide) founded the **MLNLP community**.
 I am also honored to be the first rotating chair of the MLNLP community. -->

 ## <i class="fa fa-ft fa-fire"></i>&nbsp;&nbsp;News About Me
+* 2023-11-21, our thoughts and survey about Graph Meets LLM is at this [Repo](https://github.com/yhLeeee/Awesome-LLMs-in-Graph-tasks) and [PDF](https://arxiv.org/abs/2311.12399).
+* 2023-10-08, one paper has been accepted by EMNLP Findings 2023.
 * 2022-10-06, one paper has been accepted by EMNLP 2022.
 * 2022-08-07, one paper has been accepted by TKDE 2022.
 <!-- * 2022-06-25, one paper has been submitted to EMNLP 2022. -->